Edgenesis/shifu.dev/README.md

              cn content
           )`
     -  A Link jump
-       - A Add a class name to the parent node of the link 'special'
+       - Add the class name "special" to the parent node of link a
          ```
           <div className={`${Original class name} special`}>
              <ButtonSquare